Employment Reference Check Response Letter Examples

 Reviewed by Michael T., Business Communications Consultant

-This decline is careful because it gives a process reason rather than sounding evasive or implying something negative about the former employee.
+This decline is careful because it gives a process reason rather than sounding evasive or implying negative information about the former employee.

 Preview of the Free Reference Check Response Letter Template

-Use the preview to check the structure before downloading the editable version.
-The template keeps employment dates, role details, policy limits and HR contact information easy to verify.
+Use this preview to check the template’s structure before downloading the editable version.
+It keeps employment dates, role details, policy limits and HR contact information easy to verify.

 How to Write an Employment Reference Check Response

 A strong employment reference response should be accurate, limited and consistent with company policy.
-Confirm what you can verify, avoid unnecessary detail and make clear whether the response is factual only or includes performance information.
+Confirm only information you can verify, avoid unnecessary detail and clarify whether the response is strictly factual or includes performance-related comments.

 ➡️ More practical help in our guide how to write a professional HR letter with a clear and careful scope